poridhiEng/poridhi-labs/Poridhi Labs/System Design Labs Using AWS/Lab 02/README.md

 # Database Replication using PostgreSQL

 Database replication is the process of copying and synchronizing data across multiple database servers.
 This ensures that all copies of the database remain consistent, available, and up to date.
 Replication is widely used to improve data availability, disaster recovery, load balancing, and performance in distributed database systems.

-In this lab, we will configure a PostgreSQL database cluster with one master and two replicas.
-The master will be configured to send data to the replicas, and the replicas will be configured to receive data from the master.
-The lab will cover the following topics:

-- Configure the master server
-- Configure the replica servers
-- Verify the replication setup
-- Troubleshoot common issues

-Here is the system architecture:
+In this lab, we will create a master-slave database replication setup using PostgreSQL on AWS.
+Here's an overview of the architecture:

 ## AWS Infrastructure

-In this setup, we will design and deploy AWS Infrastructure to support PostgreSQL Database Cluster.
+In this setup, we will design and deploy AWS Infrastructure to support Database Cluster.
 The cluster will

-- Consist of three public instances, divided into two categories: Master and Replicas.
+Consist of three public instances:

+- `master-0`
+- `replica-0`
+- `replica-1`

-- To enable connectivity and internet access to the nodes, we will create a public route table and attach an internet gateway to it.
-This will allow the nodes to communicate with each other and access external resources and services.
+To enable connectivity and access we will create necessary route tables, internet gateway, subnets, security groups and configure the rules.

-- Finally, we will utilize Pulumi python to create and manage this AWS infrastructure.
+We will use **Pulumi python** to create and manage this AWS infrastructure.

+## Setting up the AWS CLI and Pulumi

+The AWS CLI is a command-line tool that allows you to interact with AWS services programmatically.
+It simplifies provisioning resources, such as EC2 instances and load balancers, which are required to host our database cluster and application server.

 ### Configure AWS CLI